-- Discerning: Dramins get +4 on all rolls to penetrate illusions.
-This includes resisting the Illusion power, seeing through disguises (including the Disguise power), and spotting holographic projections -- but it does nothing against lies and hidden motives, or things hiding in plain sight (like most traps), and never offsets vision or general Notice penalties. (+1)
+- Discerning: Dramins get +4 on all rolls to recognize illusions.
+This includes spotting flaws in normal disguises and holographic projections, as well as disguise, illusion and sound trickery.
+It does nothing against lies and hidden motives, or things hiding in plain sight (like most traps), and never offsets vision or general Notice penalties. (+1)

 - Minor D-Bee: A Dramin's exposed skin or eyes will give their nature away, causing reactions to start at Uncooperative (or Unfriendly for human supremacists). (-1)

 - Solipsist: Dramins believe that this reality is an illusion, perpetrated by a brilliant Creator.
 Although this is an all-encompassing belief, most Dramins don't see the need to expound on it constantly, making it a minor Delusion. (-1)

 - Aloof: A Dramin can't really relate to other people, seeing them as virtual constructs or "scenery."
 This gives the race -1 on all Persuasion rolls. (-1)

 For details on the various types of Faerie Folk, see A&M, p.
 177. This racial build includes Faeries, Pixies, and Sprites.
 If a fae takes a framework featuring magic, add their racial spell list to the framework's list; they gain four additional powers and five of their starting spells must be racial powers (except for Frost Pixies, below).